How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 const opts: Options = { color: "red", width: 100, height: 50 };

-This only applies to direct object literal assignment.
-Assigning via a variable bypasses the check:
+Interestingly, this only applies to direct literal assignment.
+Via a variable, it's fine:

 const raw = { color: "red", width: 100, height: 50 };